timmy-quinn/timmy-quinn/README.md

 # Hi, I'm Timmy!

 Here you can find a selection of my academic and personal projects.
-I'm currently working on a [Dancing Links Sudoku Generator](https://github.com/timmy-quinn/dancing_links_sudoku_solver_generator).
+I'm currently working on a [Sudoku Generator](https://github.com/timmy-quinn/dancing_links_sudoku_solver_generator) which makes use of Knuth's dancing link's technique and algorithm X.